wadie998/developer-api/README.md

+# Flouci Developer API

+## Introduction
+Welcome to the Flouci Developer Api  project!
+This documentation provides an overview of the Flouci developer api project, explaining its purpose, architecture, and functionalities.

+## Purpose
+The primary reason for implementing

+## Flow
+A

 ### Setup precommit hook
 This project uses precommit hooks for code formatting and enforcing pep8 best practices [more](https://pre-commit.com), it's mandatory setup:
 ```sh